 Federal law prohibits discrimination on the basis of race, color or national origin (Title VI of the Civil Rights Act of 1964); sex (Title IX of the Educational Amendments of 1972); or disability in educational programs or activities receiving federal financial assistance.
 Students and parents are hereby notified that the Houston County Board of Education does not discriminate in any educational programs or activities.
-For questions or concerns about Title IX, a student or parent should contact a school administrator or contact the district's Title IX Coordinator at: Director of School Operations, P.O.
+For questions or concerns about Title IX, a student or parent should contact the school's Title IX Coordinator or contact the district's Title IX Coordinator at: Assistant Superintendent for School Operations, P.O.
 Box 1850, Perry Georgia, 31069 or by phone at 478-988-6200.